GeneralTso58/notes/OS/process.md

 Either being unfair and run the shortest job to completion first at the cost of response time Or use RR to lower response time at the cost of turnaround time
 ## I/O
 When a job issues an I/O, the task is blocked, we better overlap the CPU usage with another job to improve utilization.
 In a SJF system, we would treat each job segment before issuing I/O as a sub-job and schedule them independently.
+This makes sense bc the competion of a sub-job gives user feedback and is a job completion from user POV.
+## multi level feedback queue
+a number of distinct queues, each with a priority level uses job's historical performance to determine its scheduling policy
+Rules:
+- if Prio(A) > Prio(B), run A
+- if Prio(A) == Prio(B), run A and B in RR
+- when a job enters system, it is placed in highest prio
+- when job uses up allotment, its prio is reduced
+- if a job yields before allotment is up, its allotment is reset
+- after S period, move all jobs to top prio
+### discussion
+- rule 5 ensures interactive jobs (yield frequently) get prioritized and get good response time
+- rule 4 ensures we are able to identify CPU-intense long running jobs and run them in background
+- rule 3 assumes all jobs are short running first, and if the job is short running, it would be run to completion first, approximating SJF
+- rule 6 ensures the CPU doesn't just work on short interactive jobs and starve long running jobs. it is to boost fairness.
+It also ensures if a long-running job becomes interactive, it can be treated as interactive.
+- it is common to give high prio queues smaller time-slice
+- To prevent malicious programs from gaming the system via rule 5, we modify it to "Once a job uses up its allotment at a given level, regardless of how many yields, we reduce its prio".
+The trade off is it is possible some interactive process becomes less and less interactive.